Vizzuality/trase/README.md

     5. output files are in `doc/db/html`
 3. to update the [GH pages site](https://vizzuality.github.io/trase-api/) all the generated files from `doc/db/html` need to land in the top-level of the `gh-pages` branch.
 This is currently a manual process, easiest to have the repo checked out twice on local drive to be able to copy between branches (not great and not final.)

+## Data import process

+The new data import process was put in place to make it easy to update the Trase database directly from the Main database.
+The differences between the two databases are as follows:
+- the Main database contains the core data regarding flows, nodes and attributes.
+It contains more data than what is show on Trase.
+- the Trase database contains a subset of the Main database as well as additional tables which describe how to visualise that data.
+There is overlap between the two databases, which is the core data to be displayed in Trase.
+These are the tables which hold that data:
+- countries
+- commodities
+- contexts
+- node_types
+- context_node_types
+- download_versions
+- inds
+- quals
+- quants
+- nodes
+- node_inds
+- node_quals
+- node_quants
+- flows
+- flow_inds
+- flow_quals
+- flow_quants

+They are sometimes referred to as "blue tables".
+The remaining tables in the Trase database, which are linked to the blue tables and describe how to visualise data, are referred to as "yellow tables".
+For example, the blue table `inds` holds basic information about an attribute called `SOY_YIELD` and the yellow table `ind_properties` holds the information about what tooltip to display with that attribute.

+The objective of the import process is to copy the blue tables verbatim from Main to Trase overwriting previous content, but to preserve any yellow tables information which remains relevant.

+### Connection between the two databases

+We expect that it is possible to establish a connection between the Trase and Main databases using a postgres extension `postgres_fdw`.
+A number of connection properties need to be specified in order for the connection to be established, they need to be defined as environment variables:
+- TRASE_MAIN_HOST=localhost
+- TRASE_MAIN_PORT=5432
+- TRASE_MAIN_DATABASE=trase_core
+- TRASE_MAIN_SCHEMA=trase # this schema in remote database
+- TRASE_MAIN_USER=main_ro # this user defined in remote database with read-only access to trase schema
+- TRASE_MAIN_PASSWORD=
+- TRASE_MAIN_SERVER=trase_main

+We assume that there is a separate schema which contains data ready to be imported into Trase, the name is configured as TRASE_MAIN_SCHEMA, e.g. `trase`.
+We also assume there is a user with read-only privileges for that schema, e.g. `main_ro`.

+`GRANT SELECT ON ALL TABLES IN SCHEMA trase TO main_ro`

+### Foreign table wrappers

+The extension `postgres_fdw` allows us to access tables in the Main database directly within the Trase database.
+It requires that a number of objects are created in the database:
+- the server (name configured as TRASE_MAIN_SERVER, e.g. `trase_main`)
+- user mappings which allow a user of the Trase database to connect to the Main database as the read-only user
+- definitions of foreign tables

+All of these can be created using the following rake task:
+`bundle exec rake db:remote:init`

+In case anything changes, this can be re-initialized using:
+`bundle exec rake db:remote:init`

+### Import script

+# TODO

 # Frontend

 The frontend application can be found inside the `frontend` folder.
 All files mentioned below can be found inside this folder,